 If you are interested in a chiropractic adjustment, click here to make your appointment at Denver Upper Cervical Chiropractic.
 We work with our patients to figure out a treatment plan that works for you.

 7 manual therapy adjustments will vary from doctor to doctor.
 Here’s a list of what they are and how they can bring relief:

 What to Expect During Chiropractic Treatment

 Before the Adjustment

 Before your adjustment, your chiropractor should discuss your treatment level.
-He or she will explain what chiropractic adjustment is required in your case.

 You should not expect any pain during a chiropractic visit.